-Roslinde Collins-Gibbard, MD will serve as Copley’s Sleep Medicine Specialist, and Mandy Poginy, NP will serve as clinical provider.
-Dr. Collins will read and interpret the data, and will make treatment recommendations.
-Mandy, who will be on-site, will meet with patients, assess his or her condition, and determine if an overnight sleep study is necessary.
+Roslinde Collins-Gibbard, MD serves as Copley’s Sleep Medicine Specialist, and Mandy Poginy, NP as clinical provider.
+Dr. Collins reads and interprets the data, and makes treatment recommendations.
+Mandy, meets with patients, assess his or her condition, and determines if an overnight sleep study is necessary.
 A sleep study is not always necessary: for some, the care plan can be managed through behavioral therapy, changes in daily habits or work schedules, medications, or with equipment such as a nasal mask to relieve snoring and support airway obstruction.

 The first step is to talk with your doctor about your concerns, as a referral is required.

-If you require an overnight study, one of Copley Hospital’s trained Respiratory Therapists will conduct the study.
+If you require an overnight study, one of Copley Hospital’s trained Respiratory Polysomnographic Therapists will conduct the study.
 A sleep study monitors sleep stages, patterns, heart activity, blood oxygen levels, and body movements.
-The data will then be sent to Dr. Collins, who will interpret it and make recommendations.
-The patient will have a follow-up appointment with Mandy, who will go over the results and recommendations.
+The data is then sent Dr. Collins, who then interprets it and make recommendations.
+A follow-up appointment will be scheduled with Many to review the results and recommendations.